 The TSA advises passengers arrive at the airport 2 hours prior to scheduled boarding time.
 During peak travel periods, including major holiday travel times, please allow for more time than normal when arriving to the airport.

 If you need airport parking, save time and plan ahead by shopping the lot that's right for you at www.SuperParkingLot.com .
 Real-time parking lot availability, a helpful tool for travelers, is shown on our homepage, as well as on Super Park's site.

 Know before you go- and read the information below to help expedite the TSA screening process.

 Passengers age 18 and over must show valid Government-issued identification at the TSA security checkpoints in order to travel.
 These include a driver’s license, U.S. Passport, DHS trusted traveler card or U.S. Military ID.
-For full list, visit https://www.tsa.gov/travel/security-screening/identification.
+For a full list, visit https://www.tsa.gov/travel/security-screening/identification.